The Parliamentary Ombudsman of Finland

 From the 1st of January 2010 the Parliamentary Ombudsman is Mr. Petri JÄÄSKELÄINEN, Doctor of Laws, LL.M.

-The Deputy-Ombudsman is Mr. Jussi PAJUOJA, Doctor of Laws.
-The post of the second Deputy-Ombudsman is held by Mrs. Maija SAKSLIN, Licentiate of Laws.
+The Deputy-Ombudsmen are Mr. Jussi PAJUOJA, Doctor of Laws and Mrs. Maija SAKSLIN, Licentiate of Laws.

 The Ombudsman and the Deputy-Ombudsmen are elected for four-year terms, which may be renewed, by the Eduskunta, the parliament of Finland.